stanford-iprl-lab/UniGrasp/README.md

 # Unigrasp
-Implementation of " UniGrasp: Learning a Unified Model to Grasp with Multifingered Robotic Hands"
+Implementation of "UniGrasp: Learning a Unified Model to Grasp with Multifingered Robotic Hands"